 - Head Keith Buckley

 - Assistant Joe Raymond

-For anybody who is considering being a member of Rollins College Men's Soccer program they are the people you must contact.
-It's possible to choose to get in touch with them by way of email using the link above or call the college to get additional specifics about the college and Men's Soccer program before deciding if it is the best fit for you.
+If you're considering being a part of the Rollins College Men's Soccer program they are the people you'll want to get in touch with.
+You'll be able to choose to contact them via email using the link above or call the school to obtain more information about the college and Men's Soccer program before deciding on if it is a suitable fit for you.

 Build a Free NCSA Profile to Start Connecting with Coaches

-NCSA offers student athletes the resources and info they need to enhance their chances of being recruited by a Men's Soccer program, whether it is at Rollins College or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
-This year on it's own there are 9869 Men's Soccer high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 2800 coaches at 1476 colleges Men's Soccer programs across the country.
+NCSA offers student high school athletes the tools and information they need to enhance their odds of being recruited by a Men's Soccer program, whether it's at Rollins College or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
+This year on it's own you'll find 17917 Men's Soccer student athletes utilizing the NCSA network, technology and scouting professionals to get their highlights in front of 2786 coaches at 1480 colleges Men's Soccer programs nationwide.

-In order to join the Rollins College Men's Soccer program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is crucial to your success.
+In order to join the Rollins College Men's Soccer program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as early as possible is essential to your success.
 So make your free profile to become a confirmed NCSA Men's Soccer student athlete and start connecting with coaches at the Rollins College Men's Soccer program today.